Skatteetaten/boober/README.md

     }

   },
+  "secretVault" : {
+      "name" : "test",            //all secrets in the vault are added as fields in a secret, "keys" : ["key1", "key2"]   //UNLESS keys is set to a subset of the fields in the .properties file, in which case only those keys listed that exist in the vault will be added to the secret
+      }
-  "secretVault": "test" //all secrets in the vault test are added as fields in a secret, "releseTo: : "prod" //when doing a deploy will not update imagestream but will share tag in docker registry.
+  "releseTo: : "prod" //when doing a deploy will not update imagestream but will share tag in docker registry.
 Imagestream listens to prod not version
   "mount" : {
       "mount-name" : {